 - flight planning and missions

 The class takes place over three days from 8 a.m.-4:30 p.m.
 Nov.
 10-12.
-Tuition for the class is $299, and lunch is provided for students each day.
+Tuition for the class is $299, and course materials and lunch are provided for students each day.
 Students can register online by visiting eConnect and visiting the register for CE/WT Classes page on the CE/WT student menu, or by calling 972-860-4715.
 To find the class on eConnect, search for science (SIEZ) course number 1000 and section number 21210.

 The primary emphasis of the course is to prepare students for the written Federal Aviation Administration (FAA) remote pilot certificate exam and, in the process, students will learn critical thinking techniques for successful performance as a drone pilot.
 The drone flying class will include (but is not limited to) information on the following topics: